adambard/learnxinyminutes-docs/fortran95.html.markdown

     month = 'jan'
     !
-Condition can be integer,logical or character.
+Condition can be integer, logical or character type.
     !
 Select constructions can also be named.
     monthly: select case (month)
       case ("jan")